 Surrogacy was legalized in 1990 in Georgia that attracted the attention of intended parents toward their surrogacy needs.
 The fact cannot be denied that it was successful, and since then it has been drawing the attention of intended parents from across the world for surrogacy services at affordable prices and in a legal way.
 Since the beginning, some major and minor changes have been introduced by the Georgian law department.

-Since 1997, egg donation, sperm donation and surrogacy have been legal in Georgia.
+Since 1997, egg donation, sperm donation, and surrogacy have been legal in Georgia.
 A donor or surrogate mother has no parental rights over the child born as per the laws.
 In this way, couples and intended parents are free from any kind of potential problem in the future.
 Couples or intended parents need to register their names with some legal formalities as parents of the child.

 Even in the case of the embryo obtained from an egg donation or sperm donation that is transferred into the uterus of the surrogate mother, intended parents will be deemed as legal parents of the child.
-According to the laws implemented in the year of 1997, the birth certificate is issued immediately after the child’s birth – within one day.
+According to the laws implemented in the year 1997, the birth certificate is issued immediately after the child’s birth – within one day.

-In this way, parents who are having the surrogacy process in Georgia are registered as parents on the birth certificate of the baby that enter the world through Georgian services of surrogacy.
+In this way, parents who are having the surrogacy process in Georgia are registered as parents on the birth certificate of the baby that enters the world through Georgian services of surrogacy.
 The interesting fact about the laws is that there is no need for consent or permission of the surrogate mother required for registration.

 However, there are certain documents that need to be submitted or required at the time of registration of intended parents that include: